exogen/snacklish/README.md

 ## How?

-Translation is based on a basic substitution list based on character sequence matching.
+Translation is based on simple pattern-based substitution rules.
 Automatic phonetic matching is not attempted.
 Check out the rules in [snacklish.txt](./snacklish.txt).

 ## Installation